Handbook of Operating Procedures 3-3050

 Executive Sponsor: VP for Diversity & Community Engagement

-Policy Owner: Assistant VP - Office of Institutional Equity
+Policy Owner: Associate VP - Office for Inclusion and Equity

 November 1, 2001

 It is the policy of The University of Texas at Austin ("University) that employees with direct teaching, supervisory, advisory, or evaluative responsibility over other employees, students and/or student employees recognize and respect the ethical and professional boundaries that must exist in such situations.
 Consensual relationships, as defined in this policy, create conflicts of interest and/or appearances of impropriety that impair the integrity of academic and employment decisions.
 Such relationships also contain the potential for exploitation of the subordinate employee, student or student employee and the possible professional or academic disadvantage of third parties, and can subject both the University and individuals to the risk of liability.
 Therefore the University strongly discourages consensual relationships between supervisors and subordinates, teachers and students and advisors and students.
 Should such a relationship develop, the teacher, supervisor or advisor has the obligation to disclose its existence to an immediate supervisor and cooperate in making alternative arrangements for the supervision, evaluation, teaching, grading, or advising of the employee, student and/or student employee.

 This policy applies to all faculty, staff and students of The University of Texas at Austin.

 A consensual relationship is a mutually acceptable, romantic and/or sexual relationship between a University employee with supervisory, teaching, evaluation or advisory authority and an employee, student and/or student employee who is directly supervised, taught, evaluated or advised by that employee.